mnemnion/orb/doc/md/compile/compile.md

 This encodes certain assumptions which I would like to loosen, later.

+Every time I work with directories I'm reminded what an awkward way to organize information they are.
+Yet here we are...

 ```lua
 local function _moduleName(path, project)
    local mod = {}